lauriequincey/snowlines/README.md

 # Snowlines
-A project to delineate off-glacial mountain snowline altitudes at 30m resolution using Landsats 4-8 and compare to climate/meteorology (ERA5 Land Hourly Reanalysis) both through space and time.
+A project to delineate off-glacial mountain snowline altitudes at 30m resolution using [Landsat](https://landsat.gsfc.nasa.gov/) 4-8 and compare to climate/meteorology ([ERA5 Land Hourly Reanalysis](https://confluence.ecmwf.int/display/CKB/ERA5-Land%3A+data+documentation)) both through space and time.
 Specifically, this project looks at the Southern Norwegian mountains and tests the wider applicability of the linear spectral unmixing-based algorithm to Canada.
 All scripts, however, will work 'anywhere' in world - wherever the datasets can take you, however performance is not guaranteed.
 In the spirit of science, all of the code is openly accessable.
-The project is split between processing imagery and climate data on Google Earth Engine and data analysis, statistics, and graphing in R.
+The project is split between processing imagery and climate data on [Google Earth Engine](https://earthengine.google.com/) and data analysis, statistics, and graphing in R.

 ## Earth Engine Code
 [Go to: Earth Engine Repository](https://code.earthengine.google.com/?accept_repo=users/lauriequincey/snowlines)